17 leaders from 9 member institutions attended the Annual General Meeting on Tuesday 15th September 2020.

 - Find other ‘leaders’ who can organise their own 5 one-to-one conversations

 - Gather information from all your institution’s one-to-one conversations using this summary form.
+In the score box, please average scores (0-5) from the individual listening forms.

 Reflection on organising leaders – ‘snowflake’ model of leadership